-The female is very similar in appearance to that of O. varicornis in the U.S.
+The female looks very similar to O. varicornis in the U.S.

 Below are waveforms of three species: Snowy, Alexander's and the presumed to be a male O. allardi found in Nicaragua on hibiscus.
 The top waveforms are a series of chirps; the bottom waveforms are the number of pulses in a single chirp.
 One can see the differences in the number of pulses with each chirp for these three species.

 The top waveform shows 15 seconds of chirping; the bottom shows a single burst/chirp